null

 3. Replacing the Door

-If you are considering using a soundproof blanket, we always want to make sure you are at least aware of other options.
+If you are considering using a soundproof blanket, we always want to make sure you are at least aware of other options for your door that cost a comparable amount and outperform a blanket.
 As we stated earlier, a huge factor in how soundproof the door is the door itself.
-The best thing you can do is to soundproof a hollow core door by replacing it with a solid-core one.
+For example, the best way to reduce sound through a hollow core door is to replace it with a solid-core one.
 If you have a solid-core door, you have a proper base for professional soundproofing treatments.

 Step 1: Use a Door Seal Kit

-This solution is the best way to create an airtight seal around the door.
-The Sound Lock Door Seal Kit comes with 3 perimeter seals for the jamb and then a bottom seal which drops when the door is closed.
+This solution is the best way to create an airtight seal around the door with acoustical door seals.
+The kit includes 3 perimeter seals for the jamb and then a bottom seal which drops when the door is closed.
 The perimeter seals are adjustable, because no door is perfectly square.
 And then the bottom seal’s dropping mechanism allows the door to open and close easily while sealing below the door.
 The kit will add up to 20 STC points over a standard solid-core door.
-For more information on the cost of this, check out our article on the cost of soundproofing a door.

 Step 2: Use a Gasket Seal tape